On Structural Properties of Risk-Averse Optimal Stopping Problems: Monotonicity of the value function

 \subsection{Monotonicity in All State Dimensions}

 For the case where the transition kernel is stochastically monotone on the entire $\mathcal X$, the classical risk-neutral argument carries over to the risk-averse setting \cite{smith2002structural}: if the one-step cost functions are monotone and the kernel is stochastically monotone, then the value function inherits monotonicity.
 We now state the assumptions and results.
-For the remainder of the paper, let $\preceq$ denote the componentwise partial order on $\mathcal X\subseteq\R^n$.
+Let $\preceq_c$ denote the componentwise partial order on $\mathcal X\subseteq\R^n$.

 \begin{assumption} For each $t=0,\dots,T-1$: (1) $Q_t(\cdot| x)$ is stochastically increasing in $x\in\mathcal X$, and (2) $c_t(x)$ and $s_t(x)$ are decreasing in $x\in\mathcal X$. \end{assumption}